Brandon McCarthy: Atlanta Braves

 On December 16, 2017, the Dodgers traded McCarthy, Charlie Culberson, Scott Kazmir, Adrián González, and cash considerations to the Atlanta Braves for Matt Kemp.
 Through the end of June with the 2018 Braves, McCarthy had a 6–3 record in 15 starts, with a 4.92 ERA.
 He did not pitch during July or in the first half of August, due to right knee tendinitis.
 On August 14, McCarthy announced his intent to retire at the conclusion of the 2018 MLB season.
+On September 10, he was shut down by the Braves, ending his playing career.
+McCarthy finished his major-league career with 69 wins and an ERA of 4.20, drawing attention due to the prominence of the numbers 69 and 420 in meme culture.

 Front office career

 On December 11, 2018, McCarthy was named a special assistant to the general manager in the Texas Rangers front office.

 Personal life

 McCarthy is a minority owner of Phoenix Rising FC of the USL Championship.
 McCarthy was instrumental in getting the name Phoenix Rising approved by the team's board because it sounded like a mixture of a European team name and an American mascot.